-When aquiring a flock of backyard chickens most people are excited about the farm fresh eggs they will be collecting from their own girls.
-Not much thought is given to what to do after they no longer lay regularly.
-Laying hens being associated only with egg laying has been drilling into our conscious by the factory farm egg producers.
+When aquiring a flock of backyard chickens most people are excited about the farm fresh eggs they will be collecting.
+Not much thought is given to what to do after hens no longer lay regularly.
+Laying hens only associated with egg production has been drilling into our conscious.

-The hens for production spend their entire life in small cages then are slaughtered between 18 months and 2 years of age because they are deemed unproductive at that point.
+The hens for production spend their entire life in small cages then are slaughtered between 18 months and 2 years, they are deemed unproductive at that point.
 It has become common knowledge that after the age of 2 hens no longer lay eggs and are worthless.
 I am here to challenge this presumption.

-In this post I intend to prove that hens are worth much even beyond their laying years.
-A hen does not loose her wroth just because she no longer lays eggs regularly, I say “regularly” for a reason; I will expand upon this.
-But first let’s discuss the truth about laying hens.
+In this post, I intend to prove that hens are worth much even beyond their laying years.
+A hen does not loose her wroth just because she no longer lays eggs.

 Every hen is born with approximately 1000 yolk cells.
 These are all the potential eggs that she will lay during her entire life.
-The first two years of her life she will lay at the most “regular” intervals of her laying years.
-A productive laying breed such as the Australorp, Orphington or Rhode Island Red will lay about 3-5 eggs a week.
+The first two years of her life she will lay at the most regular intervals.
+A productive laying breed such as the Australorp, Orpington or Rhode Island Red will lay about 3-5 eggs a week.
 That is about 156 to 260 eggs a year.
 So for the first 2 years of her life she will have laid approximately anywhere from 315 to 520 eggs.
 Assuming that she is born with 1000 yolk cells (as most laying breeds are), this mean she has only layed a little more than half of her total egg potential.

-Now, just because she is over the age of 2 does not mean that she will not lay anymore eggs.
+Now, just because she is over the age of 2 does not mean that she will no long lay eggs.
 She will, she may lay 2-4 eggs a week instead of her initial interval of 3-5 eggs a week.
-She keeps laying eggs but slows down a bit.
+She keeps laying eggs, but slows down a bit.
 As she ages, she will slow down even more.
 If she makes it to 5 years of age you might expect to get 1-3 eggs a week.
-As she progresses even further in age you can probably count on 1-2 eggs a week.
+As she progresses even further in age, you can probably count on 1-2 eggs a week.

-I currently have 5 Buff Orphingtons who are 10 years old.
+I currently have 5 Buff Orpington 10 years of age.
 The life expectancy of an average backyard chickens is anywhere between 5-7 years.
 If well cared for they can reach 10+ years.
 For a backyard hen to make it past the age of 7 defies most odds.
 To reach the mile mark of 10 years and beyond is rare.
 This past May, my 5 “Golden Girls” officially reached this 10 year milestone.
-Even at this age my 5 Buff Orphington girls still lay.
-During the summer when bugs and other delectables are at the most abundant, I can count on about 2-3 eggs a day from my 5 senior ladies.
-Some will lay that day, others will not.
+Even at this age, my 5 Buff Orpington girls still lay.
+During the summer when bugs and other delectables are at the most abundant, I can count on about 2-3 eggs a week from my 5 senior ladies.
+Some will lay on a particular day, others will not.
 But as a general rule, during the time of the year when the days are long, warm and bugs are plenty, they will lay well.
 When fall arrives, the days shorten and the weather cools off.
 During this cooler part of the year they typically slow down to maybe 1 egg a day from the 5.
-During the coldest part of winter they will cease laying altogether, their bodies are using egg laying resources to keep warm in the bitter weather.
+During the coldest part of winter they will cease laying altogether.
+Their bodies are using egg laying resources to keep warm in the bitter weather.
 This is just not observed by older hens but all hens.
-However, in the spring as the days warm again and the sun returns to our sky, they will pick back up the pace to 2-3 eggs a day.
+However, in the spring as the days warm again and the sun returns to our sky, they will pick back up the pace to 2-3 eggs a week.

-So really the question is not that they stop laying eggs but what to do after laying hens pass their peak laying performance.
+So really, the question is not will they stop laying eggs, but what to do after hens pass their peak laying years.
 In the factory farm setting, after 2 years of age, the hens are sent to slaughter and a new batch is brought in.
 Although these girls still have plenty of laying years ahead of them, they are nonetheless considered expired and slaughtered.
 These ladies barley begun their lives when it was abruptly halted.
 For the backyard chicken keeper this is not the normal proceedings.
 We tend to hang on to our ladies well beyond two years of age.

-Older hens although no longer laying still offer all the benefits of having chickens such as providing compost for the gardens, eating the bugs on garden plants, tilling the soil and ridding the yard of all available weeds.
+Older hens, although no longer laying, still offer all the benefits of having chickens.
+Providing compost for the gardens, eating the bugs on garden plants, tilling the soil and ridding the yard of all available weeds.

 The girls and I want to wish everyone a Merry Kluckmas and an egg-cellant new year!